mitra42/corona-tracker/README.md

 Note the idea is evolving rapidly, faster than I can get around to update this README so please check for updates!

-The data converter is now live on http://c19.mitra.biz/ (yes it should be on https - hopefully tomorrow)
+The data converter is now live on https://c19.mitra.biz/

 The core idea is a simple, viral, way to improve tracking contacts.